How to Prevent Rust On Car & How To Remove It

 Differences between Scales or “Bubble Rust”

 If you elect to ignore the initial formation of surface rust well…you now open yourself up to a new problem on your hands: Bubbles.
 Also called “scales” because of the way bubbled rust shapes formed.
 These molecules of rust are actually physically bigger than the initial surface rust.
 This happens when the surface rust begins expanding and flaking before exposing the base metals…until those are corroded and rusted as well.
-When the rust begins going deeper then the surface is creates “scales” or bubbles.
+When the rust begins going deeper than the surface, it creates “scales” or bubbles.
 Ultimately you follow the same rules as taking care of surface rust but with an additional step before you begin.
 You first need to make your way through the rust with a wire brush.
 Then you need to go further through the roughness before you bring out the abrasive wheel or sandpaper.
 Once you get to the shiny metal, apply primer and begin painting.

 Rusting Metal Can Lead to Ultimate Corrosion

 If you ignored the above stages of surface and scales what happens is that the base metal itself ends up flaking away to leave holes.
-This is the worst case scenario.
+This is the worst-case scenario.
 There are only two options now.
 One solution is to completely replace the ruined panel(s) which is costly depending on your make/model.
 The only other option would be to cut out the “rotten parts” before welding patch panels into place.
 If the actual frame of your car is rusting like this then the full integrity of your car is at risk.
 You must take it to an ASE Certified repair facility.

 The tips above are definitely ways you can prevent rust from forming too soon, after all, you’ve spent so much money on that set of wheels the last thing you want is to have it eaten away by a microscopic chemical reaction.
 And remember, if you already have rust, it’s always treatable.
-And doing is sooner rather than later is the key here.
+And doing it sooner rather than later is the key here.
 If you’ve found an alternative way or home remedy to either protect your car from rust or treat it, we’d love to hear it!
 Let us know in the comments section below and stay tuned for more how-to guides on ShopTalk powered by Endurance.